siddhesh128/Prental-control-App/QUICK_START_DEPLOY.md

-# Quick Start: Deploy Parental Control Backend
+# Quick Start: Firebase Deployment

+This is the short developer runbook for installing, testing, and deploying the Firebase backend.

 ## Pre-Deployment Checklist